Menu Close

 miso hummus recipe without salt easy blender of food processor hummus with miso paste asian hummus recipes

-How Do I Make This Hummus with Miso?
+How To Make Hummus with Miso Paste

 1. In a food processor, add the chickpeas, garlic, miso paste, lemon juice, tahini, and chili flakes.
 Turn food processor on, and using the opening at the top of the food processor, stream in the olive oil while the hummus blends.